 Configure FS-UAE as shown in the picture below.
 The configuration and hard drive we’re using are the same as shown in lesson two.

 Take note of the order in which they are configured as they will take the same ordinal number once the workbench has been launched.
 If you make any change, keep that in mind in adjusting my instructions accordingly.
+Naturally, you shouldn't have any floppy configured in the floppies tab of UAE otherwise they will take over this configuration.
+Now, launch the simulator.

 In order to be able to install WHDLoad and many other apps, you need an app called Installer (DOH!).